pablrod/p5-Chart-Plotly/README.md

 # COPYRIGHT AND LICENSE

-This software is Copyright (c) 2016 by Pablo Rodríguez González.
+Copyright (c) 2016 by Pablo Rodríguez González.

 This is free software, licensed under: